NMLS Resource Center Redesign

 Small companies, often called "mom and pop shops", face unique challenges in navigating NMLS licensing compared to larger institutions.
 Without dedicated staff, they often rely heavily on the call center for support.

-Additionally, their experiences are not well documented.
-The scope of this project is to shed light on their overall experience (esp. in relation to larger companies), identify specific problems and areas for improvement, and offer potential recommendations to enhance on-demand self-service support.
+In 2023, the call center received 320,000 calls from MLOs struggling to complete their licenses, with an average cost of $9.70 per call.
+The scope of this project was to shed light on their overall experience (especially in relation to larger companies), identify specific problems and areas for improvement, and offer potential recommendations to enhance on-demand self-service support.

-Additionally, their experiences are not well documented.
-The scope of this project is to shed light on their overall experience (esp. in relation to larger companies), identify specific problems and areas for improvement, and offer potential recommendations to enhance on-demand self-service support.
+In 2023, the call center received 320,000 calls from MLOs struggling to complete their licenses, with an average cost of $9.70 per call.
+The scope of this project was to shed light on their overall experience (especially in relation to larger companies), identify specific problems and areas for improvement, and offer potential recommendations to enhance on-demand self-service support.

 Onboarding